gwillz/EagleEye/README.md

 6 Configuration
 ---------------
-Utility Tool reads a config file `eagleyeeye.cfg` to allow various configurations to be customised in code executions.
+Each tool reads a config file `eagleyeeye.cfg` to allow various configurations to be customised in code executions.
 These are parameters that users may change to suit their needs in functions such as colour representation, quality control, output format etc.

 ### 6.1 Capture